The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Student Ambassadors and Club Leaders

 Student ambassadors and club leaders are Global Campus students who play active roles in shaping the online WSU experience.
-They design and host events, foster connections, and create opportunities for classmates to engage beyond the classroom.
+They design and host events, foster connections, and create opportunities for their peers to engage outside of the classroom.

-Through these roles, student leaders gain valuable skills in leadership, communication, and teamwork that enrich their academic journeys and prepare them for future careers.
-At the same time, their efforts ensure online learners feel supported, connected, and proud to be part of WSU—no matter where they are in the world.
+Through these roles, these students gain valuable skills in leadership, communication, and teamwork that enrich their academic journeys and prepare them for future careers.
+At the same time, their efforts ensure that online learners feel supported, connected, and proud to be part of WSU—no matter where they are in the world.

 Meet Our Student Ambassadors and Club Leaders